mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Come on, Lin," she told me often.
 Her pace was far quicker than mine now, dodging and weaving through rocks.
 I stumbled through the same, having little time to adjust.
 Pomri's light danced around in the distance, growing smaller, quieter, more erratic, and I briefly panicked at the distance between her and me.
 I could no longer remember the ground where she ran, but I slogged through it anyway, tripping and shifting and stumbling about until I fell to the ground and could no longer keep up.
 I looked up to find her, and saw her light making a turn toward the water, bounding down the outside of the crater as if she'd seen something.

-_What is she doing?_ I wondered, then in an instant, I saw a saffa. _That must be Boon-Boon.
-What's she-?_ I was startled from my focus by quick movements behind me.
+_What is she doing?_ I wondered, then in an instant I saw a saffa. _That must be Boon-Boon.
+What's she-?_ I was startled from my focus by the sound of quick movements behind me, but before I could move a hand covered my mouth and held me still.
+My muscles froze in terror, unable to look backward at the entity that had surely come to take my life.
+Except the hands were held gentler than I'd expect, positioned only to suspend fear, not increase it.

-"Who are you?", the voice from the cove had returned.
+"The maman that came before me was named Ginnu," thi said.

+_Ginnu!_, I thought. _Came before?_

+"I am _Annui_, one without a name."

 <!-- Ch26 annui meeting -->